 Monthly Archives: June 2014

-My father and mother made plans to take my wife and me out for dinner on our first wedding anniversary.
-My mother had to call me and tell me she was going to do it alone, because my father had moved out of the house weeks earlier, and the night of my anniversary he was so drunk he couldn’t stand or answer his own phone.
+My father and mother made plans to take me and my wife out for dinner on our first wedding anniversary.
+My mother had to call me and tell me she was going to do it alone, because my father had moved out of the house weeks earlier and despite the two of them wishing to keep that news secret until after the dinner, on the night of my anniversary he was so drunk he couldn’t stand or answer his own phone.

 Somewhat later, through sheer willpower, he was sober for 6 months solid because someone at a treatment center told him he was an alcoholic, and it was impossible for him to go 6 months without a drink.
 Right after hitting the 6 month mark, he drank himself into such a stupor he fell and bloodied his head on his apartment wall.
 But he’d gone the 6 months, so clearly he didn’t have a problem.

 A few weeks before he died, I sat in his living room, and told him if he didn’t get help and stop drinking, he’d die.
 He told me he knew.
+He preferred that to giving up alcohol.
 I gave up.
 Of course after that when he ended up in the hospital and the doctor told him he was dying, my father indignantly replied “No I’m not!”

 I loved my father very much.
 I love him still.
 But I have come to realize that his greatest service to me is as a bad example.
-Many of my failings – my dislike of being told what to do, my craving for a lifestyle I haven’t earned, my fear of the unknown or uncomfortable, my hated of asking for help, my fear of failure – are very much like my father.
+Many of my failings – my dislike of being told what to do, my craving for a lifestyle I can’t manage, my fear of the unknown and the uncomfortable, my hated of asking for help, my fear of failure – are very much like my father.
 And I saw what giving in to those less noble traits did to him.
 So I fight mine.
 Not always very well, and not without failures and setbacks.
 But I fight them.
 Because I have seen what the alternative is.

 I have never been sure what first cracked my father, but I saw how his method of dealing with it shattered him.
 All I can do is try to learn from his failings.